Here are some tips on downloading and uploading DCPs and other large files like prores quicktime files that are often

 I have used filemail to receive files on film festivals I have worked on.
 I usually receive around 20 films that are around 20 GB – 100 GB each.
-I use Amazon S3 and SFTP Server as alternatives to using filemail.
+I use Amazon S3 and a SFTP Server as alternatives to using filemail.

 15 Dollars per month for a Filemail Business account

 With a Filemail Business account you can send and receive large files, up to 1000 GB.
 And you can store 1000 GB permanently.
 With a Enterprise account you get 5 TB of permanent storage.
 You can buy extra storage.
 You can delete transfers that are downloaded and verified to free up storage.
 You can choose different servers in different countries to store the files.